Strijkerr/DDPS2/README.md

 --splits 5
 ```

 Number of input split copies.
 Specifies how many duplicate shards shall be made.
-This is implemented for fault-tolerance, you want multiple copies per input shard.
+This was implemented to support fault-tolerance, however fault-tolerance ended up not being implemented.
 A value of 1 means, no copies will be made.
 Default is: 2.
 E.g.:

 ```console
 --copies 1